farahh001/Farahs-GradSchoolZero-TEAM-S/README.md

 ## Instructions to run the project

-1. First create django environment to the local machine
+1. First clone the repository and go to the project folder.
+Next,create virtual environment following the command below

 `python3 -m venv env`